 NOTE: In the Usual Treatment Costs part of the detailed Budget section, if no usual treatment are applicable, then £0 should be added to ensure that the application can be submitted.

-For further information, please see the DHSC guidance on attributing the costs of health and social care research and development (AcoRD).
+For further information, please see the attributing the costs of health and social care research and development (AcoRD) guidance.

 Management and Governance

 Does your project require ethics approval?

 If yes, has ethics approval already been obtained?